Norden bombsight: Mark XI

-Initial U.S. Army interest
+Initial US Army interest

-In December 1927, the United States Department of War was granted permission to use a bridge over the Pee Dee River in North Carolina for target practice, as it would soon be sunk in the waters of a new dam.
+In the December of 1927, the United States Department of War was granted permission to use a bridge over the Pee Dee River in North Carolina for target practice, as it would soon be sunk in the waters of a new dam.
 The 1st Provisional Bombardment Squadron, equipped with Keystone LB-5 bombers, attacked the bridge over a period of five days, flying 20 missions a day in perfect weather and attacking at altitudes from 6000 to 8000 feet.
 After this massive effort, the middle section of the bridge finally fell on the last day.
 However, the effort as a whole was clearly a failure in any practical sense.

 About the same time as the operation was being carried out, General James Fechet replaced General Mason Patrick as commander of the USAAC.
 He received a report on the results of the test, and on 6 January 1928 sent out a lengthy memo to Brigadier General William Gillmore, chief of the Material Division at Wright Field, stating:

 I cannot too strongly emphasize the importance of a bomb sight of precision, since the ability of bombardment aviation to perform its mission of destruction is almost entirely dependent upon an accurate and practical bomb sight.

 He went on to request information on every bombsight then used at Wright, as well as "the Navy's newest design".
 However, the Mark XI was so secret that Gillmore was not aware Fechet was referring to the Norden.
 Gilmore produced contracts for twenty-five examples of an improved version of the Seversky C-1, the C-3, and six prototypes of a new design known as the Inglis L-1.
 The L-1 never matured, and Inglis later helped Seversky to design the improved C-4.

 The wider Army establishment became aware of the Mark XI in 1929 and was eventually able to buy an example in 1931.
 Their testing mirrored the Navy's experience; they found that the gyro stabilization worked and the sight was accurate, but it was also "entirely too complicated" to use.
 The Army turned its attention to further upgraded versions of their existing prototypes, replacing the older vector bombsight mechanisms with the new synchronous method of measuring the proper dropping angle.